-Health impact assessments
+Health impact assessments: An emerging practice

 Planners and health professionals are increasingly recognizing that health and wellness have social and environmental implications.
 Health impact assessments are an emerging practice in many communities.
-This tool helps planners evaluate the health effects of proposed projects, plans and policies; highlights health disparities; provides evidencebased recommendations to improve health; raises awareness; makes health effects more explicit; and engages and empowers communities to improve the health of their residents.
+The tools help planners evaluate the health effects of proposed projects, plans and policies; highlight health disparities; provide recommendations; raise awareness; make health effects more explicit; and engage and empower communities to improve the health of their residents.